You Are Here:

 Refinishing in MultiSpec gives countertops the appearance of granite without the higher price tag.

 The base for a porcelain tub or sink is made of either steel or cast iron, and is specially designed for "enameling" (baking a porcelain finish on top).

 We call these types of tubs and sinks "porcelain," and they are the most common type found in homes built before the 70s.

 There are typically 2 places in a home where you will see tile installed - the kitchen and the bathroom.
 In the kitchen, tile can be found on the countertops and backsplashes.
-In the bathroom, tile can be on the bathtub walls, on a countertop, or on the bathroom walls.
+In the bathroom, tile can be on a countertop, on the walls surrounding the bathtub, or even on the bathroom walls.

 Our service areas extend to most of the Dallas Fort Worth metroplex including Addison, Argyle, Arlington, Bedford, Benbrook, Blue Mound, Carrollton, Cedar Hill, Cockrell Hill, Colleyville, Coppell, Corinth, Dallas, Dalworthington Gardens, Denton, DeSoto, Double Oak, Duncanville, Euless, Farmers Branch, Flower Mound, Fort Worth, Frisco, Garland, Grand Prairie, Grapevine, Haltom City, Haslet, Highland Park, Highland Village, Hurst, Irving, Justin, Keller, Kennedale, Lancaster, Lewisville, Mansfield, Mesquite, North Richland Hills, Northlake, Plano, Richardson, Richland Hills, Roanoke, Saginaw, Southlake, The Colony, Trophy Club, University Park, Watauga, Westlake, and many others.